 Our family-centered approach to maternity care embraces the important role of the whole family — mother, father, siblings and grandparents — in the birth of your child.

 Visitors During Labor

-Our flexible visitation policy allows you to determine who visits and when.
+Our flexible visitation guidelines allows you to determine who visits and when.
 You may decide who you want to be present for the birth, although we request that an adult other than your support person accompany any children.

 Visitors During the Birth

 For the security of patients and staff, be mindful of the following guidelines:

 - You may determine who may be present during your vaginal birth.

 - Only one visitor may be in the operating room during a cesarean.